boring-dragon/saturn/README.md

+# Saturn Parser

+Saturn Parser is a composer package that extracts the bits that humans care about from any URL you give it. like article content, titles, authors, published dates, excerpts, lead images, and more.

 ![Image description](https://jinas.me/images/saturnparser-01.jpg)

 Demo Application [Saturn Demo](http://saturn.jinas.me/)

-### Saturn Parser
-Saturn Parser is a composer package that extracts the bits that humans care about from any URL you give it. like article content, titles, authors, published dates, excerpts, lead images, and more.

-## Installation:
+## Installation

 - Command:

 ```bash/shell
 composer require jinas/saturn
 ```

-## Usage:
+## Usage

 - Code sample:

 ```php